gemrb/gemrb.github.io/Dev-docs.md

 To end the bisect, enter `git bisect reset`.
 This will bring you back to where you were before in git history.

+## Using rr for hard to reproduce bugs
+In case you want to use [rr](https://rr-project.org/) to get help tracking down a hard to reproduce bug, make sure to build without OpenGL, since it doesn't support it.